ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 There are two main ways by which we can impose sparsity constraint

-- L1 Regularization: We can add a term to our loss function that penalizes the absolute value of the vector of the activations $a $ in layer$h $ for observation$i $, scaled by a tuning parameter $\lambda$.
+- L1 Regularization: We can add a term to our loss function that penalizes the absolute value of the vector of the activations $a$ in layer $h$ for observation $i$, scaled by a tuning parameter $\lambda$.

 $$